delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Divorce Records Public in Delaware?

 Yes, divorce records are public information in Delaware under the state’s public record laws.
-Upon request, eligible persons can obtain divorce records from custodians for inspection or copying purposes.
+Upon request, eligible persons may obtain divorce records from custodians for inspection or copying purposes.
 However, some sensitive or sealed information may be unavailable to the public.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 How do I Get Delaware Divorce Records?

-Interested individuals can obtain copies of divorce records in Delaware from the court’s records division in the county that divorce proceedings occurred.
+Interested individuals may obtain copies of divorce records in Delaware from the court’s records division in the county that divorce proceedings occurred.
 To obtain copies in-person, querying parties must provide the clerk with their name, date of birth, and a valid photo ID.
 There is also a payment of $4 per certified copy and $1 per non-certified copy.

 New Castle County Family Court Records Department